As of January 1, 1999, Professional Corporations will cease to exist and will be replaced by Professional Firms.

 NOTE: A permitted abbreviation may omit the periods.

 PERSONS INTERESTED IN FORMING SUCH AN ENTITY ARE ENCOURAGED TO CONSULT PRIVATE LEGAL COUNSEL.

-For application forms, please contact the Board Office.
-You may acquire Initial or renewal applications through this website or by calling the Board office at (651) 201-2850.
+You may acquire Initial application forms through this website or by calling the Board office at (651) 201-2850.
 NOTE: SPECIAL PROVISIONS PERTAINING TO A WAIVER OF SUCH RENEWAL REQUIREMENTS FOR MILITARY PERSONNEL WHO ARE, OR HAVE RECENTLY BEEN, ACTIVELY DEPLOYED MAY BE FOUND AT 326.55 and 326.56

 If any part of the above information conflicts with the Minnesota rules or laws, the rules or laws take precedence.
 (See Hyperlinks) It is your responsibility to understand and comply with the regulations.
 Please call the Board office at 651-201-2850 if you have any questions.

 2829 University Avenue, S.E., Suite 300, Minneapolis, MN 55414-3220